Simona735/PPDS-assignments/README.md

 I will first list the identical parts of the code and then describe the differences.
 ## Identical parts

-Each file contains class definition of object Shared
+Each file contains class definition of object Shared with parameters counter, end and elms

 ```python
 class Shared():